skymakerstudio/erp-adapter-webconfig-monitor/readme.md

 ### Why is a list of all partNumbers needed?
 additional partNumbers argument is required until PartConfigurationState rows contain the PartNumber information (feature request for expandable PartConfigurationState)

-### Why cant we use the entire PartConfigurationState
+### Why cant we use the entire PartConfigurationState direct?
 PartConfigurationState contains too much information, and not all should be possible to modify on the web client side

+### Why do we need the PartConfigurationState for generating the return instructions
+A fresh PartConfigurationState, together with part number list, works as a definition for the latest guids.